ljsinclair/ljsinclair/the-power-of-the-doctor.md

 [^afd3]: I found this utterly bizarre at the time.
 Surely there is another showrunner in the entire UK that could do the job rather than the Back To The Future return of RTD?

 [^7d7e]: Don't believe me?
-Go back and watch [The Parting of the Ways, season 1, ep 13](https://thetvdb.com/series/doctor-who-2005/episodes/371448), Christopher Eccleston's swansong, [Journey's End](https://en.wikipedia.org/wiki/Journey%27s_End_(Doctor_Who)) and now The Power of The Doctor.
+Go back and watch Christopher Eccleston's swansong, [Journey's End](https://en.wikipedia.org/wiki/Journey%27s_End_(Doctor_Who)), [The Parting of the Ways, season 1, ep 13](https://thetvdb.com/series/doctor-who-2005/episodes/371448) where he not only regenerates without changing his face but gets a twin onto the bargain, and now The Power of The Doctor.

 [^jk8u]: In truth, all the actors who have played The Doctor (as well as the companions) have fans, it's not just David.